-Jack Ma: Alibaba founder back in China after long absence
+Jack Ma: Alibaba founder seen in China after long absence

 The following month, Ant's planned £26bn stock market flotation, which would have been the world's largest, was cancelled at the last minute by Chinese authorities, who cited "major issues" over regulating the firm.

+Since then, there have been reported sightings of him in various countries including Spain, the Netherlands, Thailand and Australia.

+Last November, the Financial Times newspaper reported that Mr Ma had been living in Tokyo, Japan for six months.

-The first reported public sighting of Mr Ma since then was in January this year.
-The Financial Times newspaper said he had been seen in Tokyo, Japan.
-This led to rumours that he had been placed under house arrest or otherwise detained.
+When Mr Ma first stopped making public appearances, it was rumoured that he had been placed under house arrest or had been otherwise detained.